abpio/abp-commercial-docs/en/studio/kubernetes.md

 ## Connecting to a Kubernetes Cluster

-Click the *Chain* icon or the *Connect* button in the *Kubernetes* tab to establish a connection with the selected Kubernetes cluster.
+After we *Build Docker Image(s)* and *Install Chart(s)*, we can connect to the Kubernetes cluster.
+To do that click the *Chain* icon or the *Connect* button in the *Kubernetes* tab to establish a connection with the selected Kubernetes cluster.
 During the initial connection, it may take a while to prepare; you can monitor the progress in the [Background Tasks](./overview.md#background-tasks) panel.

 ![connect](./images/kubernetes/connect.png)